McIntosh-Lab/tvb-ukbb/README.md

 Note: these software versions are what we used to develop the pipeline.
 Newer versions may work but we cannot guarantee that.

+Note: these software versions are what we used to develop the pipeline.
+Newer versions may work but we cannot guarantee that.

 Installation
 ------------